keysight-eggplant/real-user-data-sdk-js/README.md

 ## Error collector

-- Use [this example](examples/Vanilla/Error/) as starting point if you are going to collect data when an error accure in you website.
+- Use [this example](examples/Vanilla/Error/) as starting point if you are going to collect data when an error occurs in your website.

 ## DOM content collector

-- Use [this example](examples/Vanilla/DOMContentLoaded/) as starting point if you are going to collect data when DOM content loaded.
+- Use [this example](examples/Vanilla/DOMContentLoaded/) as starting point if you are going to collect data when DOM content is loaded.

 # Installation Guide